 The application must include documentary evidence of their relationship to you.

-Members of your family unit must be able to show that they meet health and
+Members of your family unit must be able to show that they meet

 After you applied for this visa but before a decision is made, your dependent children can be added to your application.

 This information explains what you need to do to apply for an Aged Dependent Relative visa (subclass 114).
 Your application must be lodged outside Australia.
 You must be outside Australia when the visa is granted.

 You need to provide documents to prove the claims you make in the application.
 The documents are listed in the Document checklist.

 Some documents could take some time to obtain.
 You should have them ready when you lodge the application to reduce any delays in processing.

 Complete the following forms in English to apply for this visa:

 If you have any members of your family unit who are 18 years of age or older, complete: